Changing Light Colors on the Amazon Echo: What Does Each Color Mean?

 • Orange Lights that spin clockwise: If you’re attempting to pair Alexa with your Wi-Fi network, you’ll see these orange spinning lights.
 The light orange color appears during the Wi-Fi connection stage of setting up your Amazon product.

-More Amazon Echo Colors
+More Amazon Echo Light Colors Meaning

 • Oscillating (swinging, like a pendulum) Purple Light: The light ring will turn purple if your Amazon device failed to connect to Wi-Fi, or if a similar error occurred during the Wi-Fi setup stage.